-Several decades of this intensified things, and eventually led the United States into the deadliest conflict in its history.
+Several decades of this intensified things, and eventually led the United States into the deadliest conflict in its history, the American Civil War.

 A Parallel Narrative in US History?

-The significant inflation of Southern power that came from this clause in the US Constitution has led many historians to wonder how history would have played out differently had it not been enacted.
+The significant inflation of Southern states’ power that came from the three fifths clause in the U.S Constitution has led many historians to wonder how history would have played out differently had it not been enacted.

 Of course, this is mere speculation, but one of the most prominent theories is that Thomas Jefferson, the nation’s third president and a symbol of the early American Dream, may never have been elected if it weren’t for the Three-Fifths Compromise.